J.P. Morgan Payments

 The product perspective

 Papaya Global enables international organizations to manage their payroll across more than 160 countries, automating processes and simplifying complex issues such as regulations, compliance, local benefits, and taxation.
 Unlike most payroll companies, Papaya offers payment processing on behalf of its clients in the local currency of various markets.
 To provide this functionality, Papaya’s product and treasury functions must operate in close collaboration.
-Here, Levis shares three principles for success:
+Here, Levi shares three principles for success:

 1) Identify the problem

 When teams have different areas of expertise, it’s crucial to clearly define the company’s objectives.
 This keeps everyone working toward the same goal.
-“Many companies have a technology, and they are searching for a problem,” says Levis.
+“Many companies have a technology, and they are searching for a problem,” says Levi.
 “In our case, we are led by a problem which is very well-defined—global payroll payments.
 And that makes our collaboration much better.
 First, we understand the business problem, the pain points, and then we develop the right technology solution as a team.”

 2) Ensure everyone leans in equally